ORGANIZATION AND DESCRIPTION OF BUSINESS

 QPagos, S.A.P.I. de C.V. was formed to process payment transactions for service providers it contracts with, and Redpag Electrónicos S.A.P.I. de C.V. was formed to deploy and operate kiosks as a distributor.

 On May 27, 2016 Asiya changed its name to QPAGOS.
 QPAGOS and its direct and indirect subsidiaries Qpagos Corporation, QPagos, S.A.P.I. de C.V. and Redpag Electrónicos S.A.P.I. de C.V., will be referred to hereafter as "the Company".

 On June 1, 2016, the board of directors changed the Company's fiscal year end from October 31 to December 31.

-QPAGOS Corporation, through its subsidiaries Qpagos S.A.P.I de C.V. (“Qpagos”) and Redpag Electronicos S.A.P.I de C.V. (“Redpag”), provides physical and virtual payment services to the Mexican market.
+QPAGOS Corporation, through its subsidiaries Qpagos S.A.P.I de C.V. ("Qpagos") and Redpag Electronicos S.A.P.I de C.V. ("Redpag"), provides physical and virtual payment services to the Mexican market.
 The Company provides an integrated network of kiosks, terminals and payment channels that enable consumers in Mexico to deposit cash, convert it into a digital form and remit the funds to any merchant in our network quickly and securely.
 The Company helps consumers and merchants connect more efficiently in markets and consumer segments, such as Mexico, that are largely cash-based and lack convenient alternatives for consumers to pay for goods and services in physical, online and mobile environments.
-For example, our licensed technology can be used to pay bills, add minutes to mobile phones, purchase transportation and tickets, shop online or at a retail store, buy digital services or send money to a friend or relative.
+For example, the Company's licensed technology can be used to pay bills, add minutes to mobile phones, purchase transportation and tickets, shop online or at a retail store, buy digital services or send money to a friend or relative.

 The entire disclosure for organization, consolidation and basis of presentation of financial statements disclosure.